 Gmail — Gmail.com

 Much like everyone else, Gmail powers our email server.
 We recommend it to all of our clients.
-For reading mail, we both use Sparrow for Mac on our laptops and the Gmail apps on our iOS Devices.
+For reading mail, we both use Gmail via Fluid on our laptops and the official Gmail app on our iOS Devices along with the native client on Android.

 Basecamp — Basecamp.com